clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 If a fake server store is already created in the infrastructure then we need to create a situation so it responds as inaccessible server.
 But if we say that the fake server store has nothing to do with report inaccessible server api test framework then mock could have been my answer.

-Output: Once the return value of the API is read then it is upto analysis function to decide how the output
+Output: Once the return value of the API is read then it is upto diagnostic function, another function which handles
-should be conveyed to the user (whether it has to print on console as an error or glow an led on the pannel
+all the exceptions ,to decide how the output should be conveyed to the user (whether it has to print on console as an error or glow an led on the pannel)
 or display an error code in LCD display).
 Hence mentioned ```return value from the API``` as output.

 __Write to PDF:__ As we have a fake server store created already i would really prefer to have a fake pdf file generated on the server.

-__Test under discussion : UNIT TEST__

-If the test under discussion is Unit Test , I would say everything as a mock as we need to know the following during Unit Test
-1. whether a particular API is called or not
-1. parameters given passed to it
-1. manipulation of return values